We can't argue that Windows is the key platform for database development and management software, but if

 ❌ Although Azure Data Studio is an advanced product, some IDEs boast a more in-depth approach

-❌ Azure Data Studio will be officially retired on February 28, 2026
+❌ Azure Data Studio is officially retired on February 28, 2026

 Key pros